BenAbramowitz/FRD/README.md

 ### Implementation Details
 - Currently ordinal prefs (orders, ordermaps) cannot be incomplete.
 This is because these ordinal preferences are dicts where keys are voters and values are static 1D numpy arrays of fixed length.
 - Unlike the other rules, RAV does not break ties randomly.
 It breaks ties lexicographically.
 However, this does not impact our current experiments because all agent prefs are independent Bernoulli random variables.
-- Chamberlain-Courant and k-Medians are not currently implemented (both NP-Hard).
+- Currently Chamberlain-Courant and k-Medians are not currently implemented (both NP-Hard).
-- Preference intensities need to be drawn from [0,1] or some sub-interval of it.
-Currently we only draw them uniformly.
-Drawing them from a normal distribution requires truncation at the boundaries 0 and 1, and numpy doesn't have a function for this.
-Scipy has a truncnorm function for this, but causes headaches trying to run on old MacOS, and would rather avoid the dependency if possible.
-Would be easier to draw from numpy.random.beta() if we need something other than random.
-- Currently if an agent delegates on one issue they delegate on all issues rather than independently per-issue.
-Doesn't matter currently because prefs over issues for each agent are drawn i.i.d.
-Bernoulli, but might matter in the future.
+- Functionality for ordermaps is currently commented out because it is not currently being used for any election rule

 ### Bottlenecks and Efficiency